-The intern will complete a number of clinical practice activities (e.g., assessments, interventions, consultations) in each setting for a variety of presenting problems (e.g., cognitive, behavioural, mood) and diagnostic issues (e.g., developmental disability, dementia, mood disorders, dual diagnosis).
+The intern will complete a number of clinical practice activities (e.g., assessments, interventions, consultations) in each setting for a variety of presenting problems (e.g., cognitive, behavioural, mood) and diagnostic issues (e.g., developmental disability, neurocognitive decline, mood disorders, dual diagnosis).
 The intern will also develop skills in communicating results in both verbal consultations and written reports for fellow professional colleagues, community agencies, families, and individuals.

 Through the unique challenges of COVID-19, all of our sites have adapted in the delivery of clinical service.
-Although assessments, interventions, consultations, interdisciplinary team meetings and feedback sessions have all been delivered through video/virtual platforms, in-person services have continued with appropriate personal protective equipment, following site specific guidelines.
+Although assessments, interventions, consultations, interdisciplinary team meetings and feedback sessions have all been delivered through video/virtual platforms, inperson services have continued with following site specific guidelines.
+Personal Protective Equipment (PPE) remains available for all sites.